gdmoney/network-automation-github-actions/README.md

 - Devices' configuration is replaced and saved
 - Operator gets a Slack notification describing the config change(s)
 - Unimus continuously audits devices' operational state and generates alerts if config drift is detected
+- If a device's configuration is changed manually, network operator will get a Slack message describing the change which will intern automatically create a new GitHub issue
+- Operator can take action on the issue directly from Slack (assign, label, close, reopen)
+- Assigning a label will start GitHub actions workflow to restore the device's current state config to match it's desired state config as described in the GitHub repo

 ## Build